turtle96/taskell/docs/DeveloperGuide.md

 #### Remember the Milk
 **Pros:**<br>
 1. Can be used offline and tasks are synced once internet connection is established<br>
-2. Can handle some natural language processing by saving deadlines from task information itself (e.g. Do math homework tomorrow: Saves task with deadline set to tomorrow)<br>
+2. Can handle some natural languages processing by saving deadlines from task information itself (e.g. Do math homework tomorrow: Saves task with deadline set to tomorrow)<br>
 3. Can undo when marking tasks as done (recover from accidentally marking a task as done)<br>
 4. Can set priority, and list tasks by priority<br>
 5. Can set recursive tasks<br>